GDPR: 'Don't panic!' data watchdog says

 Are all businesses worried?

-Business body the CBI says many firms are prepared for the new rules.
+Business body the CBI believes many firms are ready for the new rules.

 "You only need to look at your inbox to see businesses up and down the country are stepping up to make sure people are aware of their privacy policies," a CBI spokeswoman said.

-But firms that aren't compliant "need to get their action plan sorted quickly".
+But firms that aren't compliant "need to get their action plan sorted quickly", she said.

-The ICO is ready to help, and businesses should also consider getting external legal advice, the spokeswoman said.
+The ICO is ready to help, and businesses should also consider getting external legal advice, she said.

-"GDPR marks a watershed moment in how businesses deal with people's data," she said.